TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

    .. attribute:: suiteClass

-      Callable object that constructs a test suite from a list of tests.
+      Callable object that constructs a test suite kutoka a list of tests.
 No methods on the resulting object are needed.
 The default value is the :class:`TestSuite` class.